2014 Asian Games opening ceremony

 The 2014 Asian Games opening ceremony was held on Friday, 19 September 2014 at the newly built Incheon Asiad Main Stadium.
 It began at 7:18 pm and ended at 10:20 pm Korea Standard Time (UTC+9).
 It was directed by two renowned Korean film directors: Im Kwon-taek who directed famous films such as Chunhyang (2000) and Sopyonje (1993) and Jang Jin who directed The Front Line (2011).
-Entertainer Kim Seong-ju and KBS emcee Yun Su-yeong were the host of the ceremony.
+Entertainer Kim Seong-ju and KBS emcee Yun Su-yeong were the hosts and thr voice overs of the ceremony.
 The music of the ceremony's artistic performance was performed by Incheon Philharmonic Orchestra.

 Proceedings

 Countdown

 A countdown footage was shown with a Pop-up book featuring sceneries of the 45 participating nations of the Asian Games.
 Fireworks released all over the stadium, forming the words: "Welcome", marking the beginning of the ceremony.
 This was followed by a video of the mayor of Incheon, Yoo Jeong-bok introducing his city to the audiences.